feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 I have been doing some things to guard myself against this bullshit river:

-- filters crap emails (also gmail's mute feature is awesome);
+- filter crap emails (also gmail's mute feature is awesome);
 - [#QuitFacebook](https://twitter.com/hashtag/QuitFacebook);
 - try to keep my [#InboxZero](https://twitter.com/hashtag/inboxZero) - most
 of the time by ignoring most of the emails;